1. Southeastern Massachusetts Bioreserve (Fall River/Freetown)

 4. Cornell Farm & Frank Knowles/Little River Reserve (Dartmouth)

 There’s twice as much to explore at the two connected properties of The Trustees’ Cornell Farm and DNRT’s Frank Knowles/Little River Reserve in Dartmouth.
 Together, these properties boast more than 9 miles of trails through hardwood forests and the lush salt marshes that form the headwaters of Little River.
-The best part?
-A suspended boardwalk deep in the woods where visitors can view the forest from 15 feet above the ground!
 (Download trail map)

 5. Nasketucket Bay State Reservation & Shaw Farm Trail (Fairhaven/Mattapoisett)